noztas/DataAnalystProjects/README.md

 # Data Analyst Portfolio Projects

 Welcome to my portfolio!
 I'm Neslihan, a data analyst passionate about turning data into insights.
-This repository showcases a collection of hands-on analytics projects using **SQL**, **Excel**, **Tableau**, and **Python**, covering data cleaning, exploration, visualization, and storytelling.
+This repository showcases a collection of hands-on analytics projects using **MySQL**, **Excel**, **Tableau**, and **Python**, covering data cleaning, exploration, visualization, and storytelling.

 ---